mlaparie/remint/README.md

 `remint` comes with defaults that can be edited at the beginning of the script:
 ```
 DEFAULTFILE="100-remint.rem" # Default file to edit and add new events to if
-			     # default data path is a directory
+			     # data path is a directory
 COLOR="-@2"         # COLOR="" to disable, COLOR="-@1" for 256 colors only
 FORMAT="1"          # FORMAT="1" means 24h format, FORMAT="0" means am/pm
 VIEW="calendar"     # VIEW="list" to display the agenda by default